Cafeteria, Der Riese, near Breslau

-Leberwurst again; They called it a "specialty”, but Edward knew it was the only edible thing these chefs-for-hire could create.
-Cutting budgets is nothing new in the field of science, but times are desperate for the organization.
-As long as Edward could continue his science, his passion, he could suffer this insufferable dish.
+Leberwurst again; They called it a 'specialty', but Edward knew it was the only edible dish these chefs-for-hire could create.
+Budget cuts are nothing new in the field of science, but times are especially desperate for Group 935.
+But as long as Edward could continue his work, his passion, he could suffer this insufferable meal.

-Edward plucked a handful of walnuts from a woven basket at the end of the cafeteria line before exiting into the larger seating area with his colleagues.
+Edward plucked a handful of walnuts from a woven basket at the end of the cafeteria line before exiting entering the larger seating area.
 Richtofen could see Doctor Porter eating alone at one table, with Doctor Maxis nowhere in sight.
-As of late, Doctor Maxis had been skipping lunch for the past several weeks to seclude himself in his office for hours on end.
-Edward could not understand Doctor Maxis' melancholy demeanor since Hilda's death to be the reason behind his isolation.
-Following the contentious test 162, Maxis deferred his place in matter transference research to Doctor Schuster.
-Edward did not mind this change, however; toiling away in the labs by Schuster's side reminded Richtofen of simpler days at University, sneaking into the campus laboratories after-hours and performing unorthodox dissections.
-Schuster never quite approved of their actions, yet he always followed Edward through, even in the face of suspension.
+Doctor Maxis had been skipping lunch for the past several weeks to seclude himself in his office.
+Edward believed Ludvig’s melancholic demeanor since Hilda's death to be the reason behind his isolation.
+Following the contentious Test 163, Maxis deferred his own place in Matter Transference research to Doctor Schuster.
+Edward did not mind this change, however; Toiling away in the labs by Schuster’s side reminded Richtofen of much simpler days at Heidelberg, sneaking into the campus laboratories after-hours and performing unorthodox dissections.
+Schuster never quite approved of their actions, yet he always followed Edward.

-"Doctor Richtofen!
-Come sit, I was discussing my Vril research with Doctor Schuster.”
+“Doctor Richtofen!
+Come, join us.
+I was just discussing my Vril research with Doctor Schuster.”

-"You were free to chime in anytime, Doctor.”
+“You’re free to chime in anytime, Doctor.”
 Groph scooted aside to allow Richtofen to sit down.

-Groph spoke with an unfounded confidence, “Anyhow, so nice of you to join us Edward.
-Schuster and I thought you were not coming at all.”
+Groph spoke with an unfounded confidence, “Anyhow, so nice of you to join us, Richtofen.
+Schuster und I thought you would not be coming at all.”

-"Still working on Die Glocke?
-I thought you began work in September, and you have not even tested the device yet?
-When do you suppose the second iteration will be complete then, 1950?”
+“Still working on that infernal contraption?
+I thought you began work in September, and you have not even created a prototype?
+When do you suppose the second iteration will be complete then, 1954?”

 Cross with Groph's rude line of questioning, Schuster interjected, “Doctor Richtofen does not have the luxury of time that you have Doctor Groph.
 Between our work on the MTD and Maxis' budget cuts there is little time nor resources for pet projects without personal investment.
 How about your research on Vril, Doctor Groph?
 What has that produced?”

-"Vril has not been utilized by any human before.
-Only the Vril-Ya know of its true healing properties.
+“Vril has not been utilized by any human before.
+Only the ancient Vril-Ya knew of its true healing properties.
 Recreating its power could elevate the human race to a higher plane!
-Think of the power we would hold if we wielded the power of the ancients!
-Vril is infinitely more complex than the weapon Doctor Richtofen is creating.”
+Think of the power we would hold if we wielded the power of the Ancients!
+Vril is infinitely more complex than Doctor Richtofen’s weapon.”

 The table sat silent for but a few moments, Groph's expression turning from vexation to a smug grin.
 “I know exactly what he intends.”

-Ignoring the snide remarks, Groph continued, “Doctor Maxis has a deal in the works which could increase Group 935's budget exponentially, and he has been keeping it from us for longer than we may ever know.
-Doctor Maxis seeks for Group 935 to collaborate with the Nazi Party.
-The writing has been on the wall, you two.”
+Ignoring the snide remarks, Groph continued, “Doctor Maxis has a deal in the works which could increase Group 935's budget exponentially, und he has been keeping it under wraps for longer than we may ever know.
+He is seeking to create a partership between Group 935 und the Nazi Party .
+The writing has been on the wall for quite some time.”

-"Do you know how ridiculous you sound at times, Doctor Groph?
-We have some of the greatest scientists in the world at our disposal, and have you forgotten our maxim?
+“Do you know how ridiculous you sound sometimes, Doctor Groph?
+We have some of the greatest scientists in the world at our disposal, und have you forgotten our maxim?
 'To improve the human condition.'
-Not to assist some political idealists and their war-mongering leaders.
-As I have worked with Doctor Maxis these past years, he has never seemed to be a man to stoop so low.
+Not to assist some political idealists und their war-mongering Führer .
+In my time working with Doctor Maxis these past years, he has never seemed to be a man to stoop so low!
 There is no way Group 935 will ever associate with the Nazi Party.
 End of discussion.”

 Doctor Groph looked to Schuster and Richtofen, who both had nothing to say.
-He continued, "Neither does Doctor Porter, one of his closest friends; But, I know where he is.
-He is en route to Berlin to discuss the deal as we speak.”
+He continued, “Neither does Doctor Porter, one of his closest friends.
+But I know where he is.
+He is en route to Berlin to discuss this deal as we speak.”

-Doctor Schuster questioned Doctor Groph, "And where did you acquire this information?”
+Doctor Schuster questioned Doctor Groph, “And how did you come to that conclusion?”

-"I found Doctor Maxis in his office before he left Der Riese.
-I wanted to discuss today's findings as I do every day, but he seemed tense as I let myself in.
+“I found Doctor Maxis in his office before he left Der Riese .
+I wanted to discuss today's findings as I do every day before lunch, but he seemed rather dismissive today, stressed even.
 He was reading a peculiar letter before he sent me away.
-After he departed, I entered his office and-”
+After he left, I entered his office und-”

-Richtofen added, "Und how did you enter his office?
-Maxis keeps all administrative offices and laboratories behind an electronic lock, does he not?”
+Richtofen added, “Und how did you enter his office?
+Maxis keeps all administrative offices und laboratories behind an electronic lock, does he not?”

-Schuster sat shocked at Groph's actions, while Richtofen appeared interested, his hand gripping his angled chin.
-"Hm... clever.
+Schuster was shocked at Groph's actions, while Richtofen remained interested, “Very clever...
 Continue, Doctor Groph.”

 “On his desk I found the opened letter and accompanying envelope.
 It bears a symbol you two may recognize.”

-Doctor Groph removed the controversial envelope and letter from his coat pocket, placing it on the table.
-The envelope was addressed to Doctor Ludvig Maxis, and came directly from the Reichstag building.
-Doctor Schuster unfolded the letter, marked at the top with a symbol of an eagle carrying a swastika; The Parteiadler.
+Doctor Groph removed the envelope and letter from his coat pocket, placing it on the table.
+The envelope was indeed addressed to Doctor Ludvig Maxis, and came directly from the Reichstag building.
+Doctor Schuster unfolded the letter, marked at the top with a symbol of an eagle carrying a swastika: The Parteiadler.

-Reichstag High Command has observed Group 935's scientific achievements at Der Riese since its inception.
-There is no doubt Group 935's success is due mostly to your outstanding leadership and personal investment.
+We have observed Group 935's scientific achievements at The Giant since its inception, and there is no doubt that its successes are primarily due to your outstanding leadership and personal investment.
 Your actions have caught the attention of the Führer and members of the Party, and we humbly present an opportunity for your organization that may benefit your scientists as well as our Homeland.

 We will fund all of Group 935's future endeavors to ensure it stands as the crown jewel of scientific advancement in Germany, under the condition that Group 935 defers authority over projects to the National Socialist German Workers' Party during this time of world unrest.
-When Germany's ultimate victory is attained, Group 935 may return to independent research under the supervision and funding of the Party.
-We hold and will soon acquire many more valuable pieces of land which Group 935 may utilizes to create research stations across the world.
-In addition, our alignment with the Empire of Japan will allow unprecedented opportunity for expansion and collaboration with Division 9.
+When military research is no longer required, Group 935 may return to independent research under the supervision and funding of the Party.
+We hold and will soon acquire many more valuable pieces of land which Group 935 may utilize to create research stations across the world.

-The Party has a particular vested interest in weapons for our military.
-Your use of Element 115 could prove a valuable asset to Germany's goals.
-We have also examined the results of your testing with Element 115's ability to reanimate dead cells.
-If these reanimated beings can become sentient once more, they could prove to be a great asset to our army.
+The Party has a particular vested interest in wonder weapons and other equipment that utilize Element 115 to be used by our troops.
+We have also examined the results of your testing with Element 115's ability to reanimate the dead.
+If these reanimated beings could be controlled, they could prove to be a great asset to our army in some capacity.

 On the 23rd of November, a meeting will be held at the Kroll Opera House in Berlin to discuss Germany's goals and the protection of our people.
-We would be honored if you would join the meeting, as a revered scientist and member of the Aryan German community.
+We would be honored if you could join the meeting as a revered scientist and member of the German community.
 When you arrive, General Lehmkuhl will inform you of what Group 935 can do to assist Germany's efforts.

 Martin Bormann, Secretary to the Deputy Führer

 The letter was indeed official.
-This collaboration could change everything the entire organization stood for, and worse yet it may interfere with the motives of the Illuminati.
+This collaboration could change everything the entire organization stood for, and worse yet, it may interfere with the motives of the Illuminati.
 Edward could not have predicted this sudden change in Group 935's leadership; With the eyes of the Partei scrutinizing Richtofen's every move, he may never be able to satisfy the Order and their desire for Group 935's research.
-A world power in possession of their research may slow the Illuminati's efforts in creating a new world order of their own design.
-Richtofen must inform the others as soon as possible.
+A single world power in possession of this research may slow the Illuminati's efforts in creating a new, peaceful world order of their own design.
+Unless of course, this was all part of their plan...

-Schuster began to panic, "We will lose so many scientists from around the world if this deal goes through.
-The Partei is deceptive; They only seek power, and they will twist our research for their own goals.
+Schuster began to panic, “This organization was founded by a coalition of scientists from all over the world!
+What will become of our work once the news is made public?!
+The Nazis will twist our research for their own agenda.
 Can you believe Maxis would do such a thing, Edward?”

-"Agreed, Doctor Richtofen, we should finish our lunch in the lab and begin testing immediately.”
+“Agreed, Doctor Richtofen, we should finish our lunch in the lab and begin testing again.”

-Doctor Richtofen and Doctor Schuster rose from their seats and headed towards the labs, leaving Doctor Groph to finish his meal.
+Doctor Richtofen and Doctor Schuster rose from their seats and headed towards the labs, leaving Doctor Groph to finish his meal alone.

-As the two exited into the courtyard towards the laboratories, Richtofen turned to Schuster, asking, "Doctor Schuster, do you remember where your research on... oh, what were they called on again?”
+As the two exited into the courtyard towards the laboratories, Richtofen turned to Schuster, asking, “Doctor Schuster, do you remember where your research on... oh, what were they called...
+Perky-Per-”

-"Yes, heh, those.
-Do you remember where you kept that research last?”
+“Yes, eh-heh, those.
+Do you remember where you kept that research?”

-"I believe we stored them in one of the cabinets in laboratory A6 on the second floor.
+“I believe I stored it in laboratory A6.
 Why do you ask?”

-"We should know where your hard work was last seen in the event Maxis decides to pawn it off to the Partei, should we not?”
+“We should know where your hard work was last seen in the event Maxis decides to pawn it off to the Reichstag , should we not?”

-"Surely Maxis would not do such a thing?”
+“Surely Maxis would not do something so cutthroat?”

-"These are uncertain times, my friend.
+“These are uncertain times, my friend.
 I'm afraid Maxis has changed over the past year.
 We should be expecting the unexpected.
-About those Perk-a-what's-its, I'm guessing Groph came up with the ridiculous name?”
+About those Perk-a-what's-its, did that young scientist you were working with come up with the ridiculous name?”

-"Oh, well, actually it was me.
+“Oh, well, actually it was my idea...
 I believe the concoctions could be mass-produced for the general public to drink some day, once the 115's adverse side effects are stifled of course.”

-"Hm, how quaint.
-Anyhow, I must send a quick telegram out before we begin work on the MTD.
-Set up the test chamber and work station, would you kindly?”
+“Hm, how quaint.
+Anyhow, I must send a quick telegram out before we continue work on the MTD.
+Set up the test chamber und work station, would you kindly?”